Owens & Minor (NYSE:OMI) Issues FY 2021 Earnings Guidance

-Owens & Minor (NYSE:OMI) updated its FY 2021 earnings guidance on Wednesday.
-The company provided earnings per share guidance of 3.750-4.250 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $3.310.
+Owens & Minor (NYSE:OMI) issued an update on its FY 2021 earnings guidance on Wednesday morning.
+The company provided EPS guidance of 3.750-4.250 for the period, compared to the Thomson Reuters consensus EPS estimate of $3.310.
 The company issued revenue guidance of -.

-A number of equities analysts have weighed in on the company.
-Zacks Investment Research raised Owens & Minor from a hold rating to a strong-buy rating and set a $39.00 price objective on the stock in a research note on Tuesday, March 2nd.
-Robert W. Baird upgraded Owens & Minor to an outperform rating and boosted their price objective for the company from $45.00 to $50.00 in a report on Friday, March 26th.
-Barclays boosted their price objective on Owens & Minor from $23.00 to $33.00 and gave the company an equal weight rating in a report on Thursday, February 25th.
-Finally, Credit Suisse Group upped their price target on Owens & Minor from $34.00 to $38.00 and gave the stock a neutral rating in a report on Tuesday.
-Five investment analysts have rated the stock with a hold rating, four have assigned a buy rating and one has assigned a strong buy rating to the company’s stock.
-Owens & Minor currently has a consensus rating of Buy and a consensus price target of $30.05.
+Owens & Minor (NYSE:OMI) last announced its quarterly earnings results on Wednesday, May 5th.
+The company reported $1.57 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.99 by $0.58.
+The company had revenue of $2.33 billion for the quarter, compared to analysts’ expectations of $2.36 billion.
+Owens & Minor had a negative net margin of 0.72% and a positive return on equity of 18.07%.
+Owens & Minor’s quarterly revenue was up 9.6% on a year-over-year basis.
+During the same quarter in the previous year, the company earned $0.04 earnings per share.
+As a group, equities analysts expect that Owens & Minor will post 1.95 earnings per share for the current year.

-The business also recently announced a quarterly dividend, which will be paid on Wednesday, June 30th.
-Stockholders of record on Tuesday, June 15th will be issued a dividend of $0.0025 per share.
-The ex-dividend date of this dividend is Monday, June 14th.
-This is a positive change from Owens & Minor’s previous quarterly dividend of $0.00.
-This represents a $0.01 annualized dividend and a dividend yield of 0.03%.
-Owens & Minor’s dividend payout ratio is 1.79%.
+OMI has been the topic of a number of recent research reports.
+Zacks Investment Research upgraded shares of Owens & Minor from a hold rating to a strong-buy rating and set a $39.00 price objective on the stock in a report on Tuesday, March 2nd.
+Credit Suisse Group upped their target price on shares of Owens & Minor from $34.00 to $38.00 and gave the stock a neutral rating in a research note on Monday.
+Robert W. Baird upgraded shares of Owens & Minor to an outperform rating and upped their target price for the stock from $45.00 to $50.00 in a research note on Friday, March 26th.
+Finally, Barclays upped their target price on shares of Owens & Minor from $23.00 to $33.00 and gave the stock an equal weight rating in a research note on Thursday, February 25th.
+Five investment analysts have rated the stock with a hold rating, four have given a buy rating and one has issued a strong buy rating to the stock.
+Owens & Minor presently has a consensus rating of Buy and an average target price of $30.05.

-In other Owens & Minor news, insider Christopher M. Lowery sold 28,078 shares of the business’s stock in a transaction on Monday, April 5th.
-The shares were sold at an average price of $37.92, for a total transaction of $1,064,717.76.
-Following the sale, the insider now directly owns 327,659 shares of the company’s stock, valued at approximately $12,424,829.28.
-The sale was disclosed in a document filed with the SEC, which is available through the SEC website.
-Also, Director Robert J. Henkel purchased 1,000 shares of the company’s stock in a transaction dated Tuesday, May 4th.
-The stock was bought at an average cost of $35.00 per share, for a total transaction of $35,000.00.
-Following the completion of the purchase, the director now directly owns 22,000 shares of the company’s stock, valued at approximately $770,000.
+In other Owens & Minor news, SVP Jonathan A. Leon sold 5,000 shares of the stock in a transaction that occurred on Wednesday, March 3rd.
+The shares were sold at an average price of $32.90, for a total value of $164,500.00.
+Following the transaction, the senior vice president now directly owns 119,644 shares in the company, valued at $3,936,287.60.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Also, Director Robert J. Henkel purchased 1,000 shares of the firm’s stock in a transaction on Tuesday, May 4th.
+The stock was acquired at an average price of $35.00 per share, for a total transaction of $35,000.00.
+Following the completion of the transaction, the director now directly owns 22,000 shares of the company’s stock, valued at approximately $770,000.
 The disclosure for this purchase can be found here.
-Over the last quarter, insiders have sold 109,566 shares of company stock valued at $3,904,540.
-Insiders own 2.15% of the company’s stock.
+In the last 90 days, insiders have sold 104,775 shares of company stock worth $3,772,596.
+2.15% of the stock is owned by insiders.

 Owens & Minor, Inc, together with its subsidiaries, operates as a healthcare solutions company in the United States and internationally.
 It operates through two segments, Global Solutions and Global Products.
 The Global Solutions segment offers a portfolio of products and services to healthcare providers and manufacturers.